Join us on the 25th January for Karen Zoid outdoor summer show.

 Kids are free and are expected to “roam free” – they do not get allocated table seats.

-Weather – if it rains, those booked on the grass will not have cover.
+Weather – if it rains, those booked on the grass will have part cover.
+Please note that tickets are non-refundable

 Those booked at seated tables will be under the big bedouin tent.